wargio/naxsi/docs/naxsilogs.md

 ### NAXSI_EXLOG

-NAXSI_EXLOG is a complement to [[naxsilogs]].
+NAXSI_EXLOG is a complement to [[naxsilogs.md]].
 Along with exceptions, it contains actual content of the matched request.
 While NAXSI_FMT only contains IDs and location of exception, NAXSI_EXLOG provides actual content, allowing you to easily decide if it's a false positive or not.

 Learning tools uses this at his advantage.
 Extensive log is enabled by adding the following line in your server {} section but **out** of your location.